groonga/groonga/doc/source/reference/executables/groonga-httpd.rst

 Loading data by POST
 ^^^^^^^^^^^^^^^^^^^^

-The feature of groonga-httpd in contrast to groonga is supporting POST method.

 You can load data by POST JSON data.

 Here is an example curl command line that loads two users alice and bob to Users table::